davideferigato/BitView/README.md

 ## 📄 Abstract

 **BitView** presents a two‑digit decimal display (00–99) implemented in Minecraft redstone as a case study in combinational logic design.
 Using truth tables, Karnaugh maps, and Boolean minimization, the circuit reduces gate count by approximately `[TODO: % reduction]` compared to an unoptimized baseline.
 The design uses only NOT and OR gates (the only primitives available in redstone) via De Morgan transformations.
-This work demonstrates the practical application of digital logic concepts covered in `[TODO: Course name]` and highlights the constraints of hardware implementation in a non‑standard environment.

 ---